Leo32345/leo32345.github.io/random_stuff/the_meaning_of_life/README.md

 ### What's New in v3.0:
 * Captions - thanks to https://www.captionfy.io/user/Erasmus_Magnus.
 * Sending feedback now gives an indication that the button was pressed.
+* Part of Never Gonna Give You Up lyrics can now be viewed in the Devtools console.

 ### What's New in v2.0:
 * Bigger video frame on the webpage.